Imran Khan booked for controversial social media post

 Former PM denies investigation without his lawyers

-ISLAMABAD (Dunya News) – The Federal Investigation Agency (FIA) on Friday registered a case against incarcerated PTI founder and former premier Imran Khan, this time for inciting a government officer to mutiny.
+ISLAMABAD (Dunya News) – The Federal Investigation Agency (FIA) on Friday registered a case against incarcerated PTI founder and former premier Imran Khan, this time on the charge of inciting a government officer to mutiny.

 An FIA team visited Adiala Jail to probe the PTI founder in connection with a controversial post shared on his official X account, but the team returned unanswered after the former premier denied interrogation without the presence of his lawyers.